 - A person’s expected time away from work beyond the claim’s conclusion;

 - Personal property damaged during the course of another’s negligent actions; and

 - Any contributory fault (capped at 50%; if victims are 51% or more at fault in Ohio, their suit would be dismissed).

 Once lawyers have calculated the above expenses and subtracted any agreed upon liability on their client’s behalf, the final number would be an excellent starting point for negotiations.
 All compensation claims must be filed in Franklin County or your home county within two (2) years of the underlying burn injury.

-FAQs about Burn Injuries in Columbus
+FAQs about Burn Injuries in Ohio

 Victims of burn accidents may have questions about their injuries.
 We’ve done our best to address many of them here; these answers do not imply an attorney-client relationship.

 If I’m scalded or burned in a supermarket parking lot, can I file a claim against the store?

 Claims where an individual was set afire or scalded on supermarket property could get tricky for numerous reasons.
 For one, crime data for that neighborhood could prove the threat was there, and a store had reasonable knowledge of this.
 However, if the burn injury happened after hours, the business’ duty of care no longer exists, so claims would be dismissed.
 (See Bennett v.
 Kroger Co.)